aayush-dsci/Excel--Sales-Analytics/README.md

 ## Why This Project Stands Out

 Most Excel projects stop at the visuals.
-This one goes further — aligning reports with actual **business questions**.
+This one goes further, aligning reports with actual **business questions**.

 It’s not built to impress.
 It’s built to be used.